disruptiveplanets/AIME/data/cad-period-sync-contour/readme.md

 ## April 24

 Decided that I wanted to try a version where I adjust the initial phase to correct for variations in uncertainty which are caused by this.
 Wrote scatter such that the gamma at perigee is always at -2.58971954411.

+## April 26

+Pulled the data and made the sync plot